-Before you start: the bread needs 1 hour to proof, 1 hour to bake and minimum 2 hours to cool down.
-4 and a little bit hours in total but worth it.
-I adapted the recipe from a magnificent cookbook Cannelle et Vanille.
-Aran Goyoaga’s book is packed with excellent gluten-free recipes.
+Before you start you should know that the dough needs at least 1 – 2 hours to proof, 45 – 60 minutes to bake and minimum 1 hour to cool down.
+But it’s beyond worth it.
+I adapted the recipe from Aran Goyoaga’s magnificent cookbook Cannelle et Vanille.
+It’s packed with excellent gluten-free recipes.
 I highly recommended.

 Yeasted Gluten-Free Bread